A2Z Homeschool Blogs

 Viral Learning: Reflections on the Homeschooling Life

 Mary Griffith lives in California with her husband and a moderately neurotic Vizsla named BB.
-She spends time she should be working on her books blogging on politics, children and learning, and fencing.
+She spends the time she should be working on her books blogging on politics, children and learning, and fencing.
 She is the author of three books on homeschooling and the parent of two grown homeschooled daughters.

 See also ~ Benefits to Moms by Homeschooling